-Foundations of Curriculum Studies I 0.5 unit
+Foundations of Curriculum Studies I

 An introduction to curriculum studies as a field for scholarly inquiry and professional practice.
 This course includes an examination of theories and philosophies of curriculum studies, models of curriculum development and evaluation.

 Foundations of Curriculum Studies II